LacunaSoftware/docs/docs.en-us/articles/pki-guide/test-certs.md

 > The Lacuna Test PKI is not trusted by default on our [sample projects](https://github.com/LacunaSoftware/PkiSuiteSamples).
 See
 > sections below for instructions on how to configure your application to accept test certificates.

-If you need a certificate with a particular information, [contact us](http://support.lacunasoftware.com/).
+If you need a certificate with a particular information, [issue a test certificate](https://demos.lacunasoftware.com/en/demos/generate-certificate) yourself.

 Always remember to **remove the trust in the Lacuna Test PKI security context when you're moving to a production environment**.
 Better yet, use some sort of conditional compilation so that the test PKI is only trusted when running in debug mode.